zkhan122/C-FTP/README.md

-# C-FTP
-a small ftp server in C
+a small tcp server in C